In this article

 Invoice delivery delays compound.
 When one person is manually generating invoices for 50 customers, a 2-day lag is manageable.
 At 200 customers, that same lag means dozens of invoices are perpetually behind, and your DSO baseline shifts upward before collections even begin.

 Follow-up quality degrades.
 Your AR team starts triaging instead of managing.
 They follow up on the largest invoices and let smaller ones age.
 The result is a long tail of mid-size receivables that quietly inflate your DSO.
+This is closely related to how teams handle the AI adoption cliff in finance.

 Cash application becomes a full-time job.
 Matching payments to invoices manually at scale is tedious and error-prone.
 Misapplied payments create phantom aging, where invoices show as unpaid even though the money is in your account.